Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 - Tree Protection Zone (TPZ): Calculated area around each tree requiring protection

-- Structural Root Zone (SRZ): Critical root area essential for tree stability
+- Structural Root Zone (SRZ): Key root area for tree stability

-- Project Arborist: Qualified professional overseeing tree protection implementation
+- Project arborist support: Qualified construction-stage support for tree protection implementation

 - Acceptable encroachment: Defined limits for development within TPZs